petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 However,
-looking at the current reproducible research stack I think it's obvious
+looking at the current reproducible research stack I think it's obvious that what's missing is a research project management tool---one for projects that answer questions, not necessarily produce software products.

 I also believe that there is unnecessary complexity in some typical computational practices in research,